 - Comprehensive Plans: The Hanover offers more comprehensive plans that include specialized coverage.
-For example, their Select Plan not only covers personal property replacement and identity fraud, but also lock replacements and refrigerated products.
-The Select Plus Plan covers breaking or misplacing personal items, water backup and sump overflow, and waiver of deductible when the loss to your home exceeds 50 percent of the value of your contents.
+For example, their Select Plan not only covers personal property replacement and identity theft, but also lock replacements and refrigerated products.
+The Select Plus Plan covers breaking or misplacing personal items, water backup and sump overflow, and waiver of the deductible when the loss to your home exceeds 50 percent of the value of your contents.

 - Cost: Not the lowest cost provider, no doubt due to the very comprehensive nature of their plans.

 Known for having the best policy management of all insurance companies, State Farm sets itself apart from the other insurance companies listed by offering optional insurance coverage.